Actable Predictive Destination

 Actable Predictive is a customer prediction tool marketers.
-It trains models on your customers’ behavioral data (sent from any number of our Data Pipelines sources), and automatically scores your new data against those models.
+It trains models on your customers’ behavioral data (sent from any number of our CDP sources), and automatically scores your new data against those models.
 The scoring output helps you drive higher levels of customer engagement, lower levels of churn, and increased purchases.

 Go to the Data Pipelines tab and click Connections.

 (Optional) Select the sources that you want to connect to this destination.
 You can always connect sources to your destination later.
 We’ll only show you eligible sources.